lionel-lints/1-800-happy-birthday/README.md

 When that's done, open up another terminal window and run `yarn install`.
 This will download the 3rd party code this project needs in order to work.

 ### Environment setup

-This project uses environment variables to store credentials such as your Airtable API key, so we'll need to set those up before we can move onto more exciting things.
-Luckily, setting them up is simple.

 #### Setting up your environment variables